 2022 has been a reflective year for many as organizations have examined the impacts of the Covid-19 pandemic.
 This visualization - created by our Solutions Engineer Eva Estrada-Adler - explores the change in spend in the hotel sector in Montreal from 2018-21, highlighting the series of “dips” across 2020.

-This visualization is based on Mastercard Geographic Insights data (available from our Spatial Data Catalog), aggregated to the global Spatial Index Quadgrid which is designed for the fast analysis of big spatial data.
+This visualization is based on financial spend data (available from our Spatial Data Catalog), aggregated to the global Spatial Index Quadgrid which is designed for the fast analysis of big spatial data.
 Explore this visualization in more detail here.

 02: Where can I walk to a Tim Horton’s?